hashicorp/fse-instruqt-pbst-tfc-aws-01182022/docs/index.md

 # Bonus Lab
 ## 🦄 The Gauntlet 🏆

-If you have completed all the workshop content and would like to try the bonus lab, your instructor can provide you with an invite.
+If you have completed all the workshop content and would like to try the bonus lab, you're welcome to test your skills in the Bonus Lab here: https://play.instruqt.com/hashicorp/invite/cjad5oykxews

 ???
 This bonus lab can be used with any of the three Terraform Cloud workshops.
 Create an invite if you'd like to share it with your students.